A high wave in the sea.

 The UNFCCC, often called the Climate Convention, was formed to implement actions for limiting climate change due to temperature rise – one of the greatest threats to humanity.

 The United Nations Framework Convention on Climate Change, UNFCCC, is one of the most well-known UN conventions.
 It was signed at the UN Conference on Environment and Development in Rio de Janeiro in 1994 and entered into force in the same year.
-The Climate Convention includes the Paris agreement, stating that all countries will strive to keep global heating below two degrees, and take actions for limiting the temperature rise to 1.5 °C.
+Later, 196 parties adopted the Paris Agreement, stating that all countries will strive to keep global heating well below two degrees, and take actions for limiting the temperature rise to 1.5 °C.

 Contact and more information